fafeitsch/imaginary-geo-itinerary/README.md

 Imaginary Geo Itinerary
 ===

-_Imaginary Geo Itinerary_ (IGI) is an image slideshow web application designed for presenting pictures from a road trip, such as hiking tours, bicycle journeys, etc:
+_Imaginary Geo Itinerary_ (IGI) is a media slideshow web application designed for presenting pictures or videos from a road trip, such as hiking tours, bicycle journeys, etc:

 ![Screenshot from the app](./screenshots/app.png)